JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Try to see if we are fetching doubled or unnecessary data in the trpc endpoints and try to slim down the data being fetched

 ## Update the read me
-- Make the read me give a clear overview of the project and remove the boilerplate
+- Make the read me give a clear overview of the project and remove the boilerplate #DONE

 ## Messaging
 - Let's use git to create a separate version to work on and then merge it with the main branch once I am finished with it